rancher/rancher-docs/versioned_docs/version-2.14/how-to-guides/advanced-user-guides/capi-infrastructure-providers.md

 ### CAPA

 First, configure IAM as required by CAPA.
-These roles will be assumed by downstream nodes using instance profiles to enable the Kubernetes AWS cloud provider.
+These roles are assumed by downstream nodes using instance profiles to enable the Kubernetes AWS cloud provider.

 To do this, CAPA provides the `clusterawsadm` tool to generate and apply the required objects.
 Refer to the CAPA manual for more [details](https://cluster-api-aws.sigs.k8s.io/topics/using-clusterawsadm-to-fulfill-prerequisites).